 Nick Kroll’s Animated series “Big Mouth” offers a brilliant look at the kitschiness of the Lover’s Day in its special episode “Big Mouth: My Furry Valentine”.
 There are people, who find the ubiquitous presence of red and pink, along with … Continue reading Big Mouth: My Furry Valentine (2019) Will Save Your February Nightmare

 Let’s face it, “Bird Box” is not a good film.
 But its hype is worth diving into.
-I’ve watched “Bird Box” around the New Year’s Eve and honestly – if not for the whole #BirdBoxChallenge thing, I would have already … Continue reading Are You Wondering What The Tell Is This Bird Box (2018) Hype All About?
+I’ve watched “Bird Box” around the New Year’s Eve and honestly – if not for the whole #BirdBoxChallenge thing, I would have already … Continue reading Are You Wondering What Is The Bird Box (2018) Hype All About?

 As far as horror comedy goes, “The Mansion” is one that’s lampooning every genre cliche possible.
 However, while doing so, it implements such a heavy kind of humor that the screening quickly turns into a bore.